-In this challenging environment, NHS bodies must look beyond traditional funding models to explore innovative commercial opportunities.
+In this challenging environment of rising financial pressures and growing demand, NHS bodies must look beyond traditional funding models to explore innovative commercial opportunities.

 Successful ventures can generate sustainable revenue streams whilst maintaining their core mission of delivering high-quality patient care.